tscircuit/kicad-mod-converter/README.md

 You should read about the [kicad sexpr syntax](https://dev-docs.kicad.org/en/file-formats/sexpr-intro/) to understand how to read the footprint files.

 There are tests in this repo, take a look in the `tests` directory to see how they work.

+> [!NOTE]
+> You'll need to pull the kicad-footprints official repo before you can run the
+> tests, you can do this by running `npm run test:pull-kicad-footprints`

+### CLI Testing

+You can test the cli by running `npm run cli`.

+If you want to test conversion of a kicad directory, run `npm run cli:test-convert`